German submarine U-1224: Marco Polo II

 Germany and Japan were separated by great distance, and by 1944 they were increasingly cut off from each other.
 While neither power was able to send meaningful reinforcements or armaments through territory controlled by the Allied powers, they were able to use submarines to share some intelligence and weapons blueprints.
 Submarines offered security and their stealth allowed for a fair chance of success.
-Between 1942 and 1944, approximately 35 submarines attempted the journey from Europe to the Far East, and at least 11 attempted the journey from the Far East to Europe.
+At the end of March 1944, several Japanese naval engineering officers that had been studying in Germany, led by Captain Tetsuhiro Emi, arrived in Kiel, where they boarded Ro-501 and departed for Japan along with some war materials.
+They also took with them mercury, lead, steel, uncut optical glass and aluminum, along with the blueprints to construct a Type IX submarine and a Messerschmitt Me 163 "Komet" jet fighter.